 - Complete an Enhanced Disclosure and Barring Service (DBS) check

-- Pass the relevant parts of the Knowledge Test – Refer to the Knowledge Test Study Guide [PDF, 767 KB] for further information.
+- Pass the relevant parts of the Knowledge Test – please refer to the relevant section of this

-- Attend a Safeguarding & CSE Awareness course conducted by Licensing.
+- Attend and pass a Safeguarding & CSE Awareness course.
+The Safeguarding Course

 - Provide evidence of right to work in the UK.